 Take action.
 Stand up to unsustainable energy.

-If you or your community are threatened by harmful energy projects, or want to establish and protect your right to a truly sustainable energy future, contact CELDF and learn how to take action.
+If harmful energy projects threaten you or your community, or you wish to establish and protect your right to a truly sustainable energy future, contact CELDF and learn how to take action.
 You and your community have rights, and CELDF is here to help you fight for them.